Valuing CME/CPD

 Getting to know our audience - Lunch with the learners

-With Lawrence Sherman (Meducate Global) and invited local HCPs
+With Lawrence Sherman (Meducate Global) and invited HCPs

 Case challenge - Preparation